WataNekko/aiot-beehive/README.md

 Here is our project report: [Link](https://drive.google.com/file/d/1mBOaYGjJRPZtV_cR9se_-DsUp4MsGhS4/view?usp=sharing)

 All info regarding our project can be found within the report.
 This README only contains pointers to where our individual codes are.

+## Multi-class classification

+Our multi-class classification model and training code can be found on the trainining_method_2 branch: [training_method_2:classification.ipynb](https://github.com/WataNekko/aiot-beehive/blob/training_method_2/classification.ipynb)

+This model was originally our backup plan and only served for our learning purposes.